SESYNC-ci/remote-sensing-classification-lesson/docs/_slides_Rmd/intro.Rmd

 ## Tools/Functions

-- brick
-- writeRaster
+- raster::brick
-- st_read
+- raster::writeRaster
-- subset (raster)
+- sf::st_read
-- extract
+- raster::subset
-- predict
+- raster::extract
-- levelplot
+- raster::predict
 - raster algebra: “*”,” /”,”+”,”-“
+- rasterVis::levelplot
-- histogram
+- rasterVis::histogram

 ===

 ## Part I: Read and map flooding from RITA hurricane

-Goal: Map hurricane flooding using reflectance data derived from MODIS.

 Explore the datasets provided.
 Use ground truth vector datasets and extract values for pixels for the raster stack containing the original MOD09 bands and indices.
 Visualize ground truth pixels in feature space and using boxplots.
-{:.notes}

 Products:
 - Scatterplot in feature space with the three ground classes.